 Previously, she was an attorney in private practice specializing in tax law.
 Ms. Romfo is a nonprofit fellow in the Young President’s Organization, as well as a frequent speaker on education and school choice.
 Previously, she was on the board of the Geneva School of Manhattan, a private, non-sectarian school with a classical curriculum.
 Ms. Romfo grew up on a farm in North Dakota and graduated from the University of North Dakota with degrees in political science and accounting.
 She is a CPA and received a law degree from George Washington University.

-PhD Candidate and, Research and Teaching Assistant at University of Connecticut; English as a Second Language and Bilingual Consultant
+Research and Professor at University of Connecticut; English as a Second Language and Bilingual Consultant

-Elena Sada is a PhD candidate in Curriculum and Instruction, at the University of Connecticut, where she also teaches a course on Language Diversity and Literacy in Schools and Classrooms.
+Elena Sada earned her PhD candidate in Curriculum and Instruction at the University of Connecticut and teaches courses on language diversity and literacy in schools and classrooms.
 She is currently conducting research on Language development in K-12 education and the identity of immigrant children.
 She is a former English as a Second Language and Bilingual teacher and School and District administrator.
 Ms. Sada spent most of her years as a teacher and supervisor in New York–particularly in East Harlem, in Washington Heights, and in New Rochelle.
 More recently, she became the World Languages Supervisor for public schools in West Hartford, CT.
 Ms. Sada has an undergraduate degree on Education from the Anahuac University in Mexico City, and two Masters of Science degrees–one on Administration and Supervision of Schools from Hunter College, City University of New York; and, a second one on Theology, from the University of Dallas, Texas.

 She has been the recipient of the Teacher Leader award, in New York City–which earn her the Supervisory and Administration scholarship; Neag School of Education Almuni Board award and the John N. Leach Fellowship, and Yaoxin and Ethel W. Rong awards, at the University of Connecticut, the for her dedication to her field and to education.
 Ms. Sada has presented nationally and internationally on several topics, some of these are: Second Language Acquisition, and Effective Programs for Bilingual Learners.
 Some of the conferences where she has presented are: the New York State Bilingual Association Annual Conference, as well as the Lands of Freedom Conference at the University of Miami.